Hongten/weather/README.md

 # Change Skin Panel

-When you click the upper left corner of weather application, you can set skin, theme and watermarks etc.
+When you click the upper left corner of weather application, you can set `skin`, `theme` and `watermarks` etc.

 ![Example](https://github.com/Hongten/weather/blob/master/image/change_skin_panel.png)